Huawei-Edinburgh-Programming-Languages/effects-tutorial/README.md

 The full listing is in [05default.cj](05default.cj)

 ## 6. Dependency Injection

+> *Note*: This example is a _design pattern_, in the sense that it can be adapted
+> to deal with a large number of realistic and useful scenarios.

 Dependency inject is widely used in real-world applications.
 This is often provided by a heavyweight framework.